wiltchamberian/CITS3403_Project/README.md

 | bob | 2023-05-22 09:04 | thats a crime |
 | eve | 2023-05-22 09:05| what can i say its simply the best |

+### Test
+1. run the flask server on local
+2. python tests/test.py and check whether it print the webpages (make sure remove the database before test)
+3. you can add more test by yourself and look at the route codes

 ## License

 This project is licensed under the MIT License.
 You are free to modify, distribute, and use the code for personal and commercial purposes.